 Also additional checks are added to check for valid IPv6 format in all entry fields.
 These are:

-Use of the HKIRC DNSSEC Test Bed is free of charge.
-For details, please see our DNSSEC Test Bed page.
+.hk DNSSEC Service is available now.
+For details, please see our DNSSEC page.

 If you have further enquiries, please contact us at +852 23192303 or by emailto email@example.com.Thank you.